CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowWorkerTask.md

 ```

 ### -VariableParameters
 JSON formatted key-value pairs that perform variable update at the end of the task execution.
 Mapping for variables can be provided as either static values, direct mapping or advanced mapping using templates.
-The direct mapping can be specified as &amp;apos;${Source.&amp;lt; input | output | variable&amp;gt;.&amp;lt;JSONPath&amp;gt;}&amp;apos;. &amp;apos;Source&amp;apos; can be either workflow or the name of the current or an earlier task within the workflow.
+The direct mapping can be specified as &apos;${Source.&amp;lt; input | output | variable&amp;gt;.&amp;lt;JSONPath&amp;gt;}&apos;. &apos;Source&apos; can be either workflow or the name of the current or an earlier task within the workflow.
 You can map the variable to either a workflow input, a task output or another variable.
 Golang template syntax is supported for advanced mapping.
 A simple flattened example is \&quot;VariableParameters\&quot;:{ \&quot;var1\&quot;:\&quot;${task1.output.output1}\&quot;, \&quot;var2\&quot;:\&quot;{{ Itoa .global.workflow.variable.varInt}}\&quot; } where variable var1 is mapped directly to output1 of task1 and variable var2 is using a template to convert another variable varInt to string and assign that value.

 Note :- Use Initialize-Intersightobject to create the object of complex type object